frett27/Ada-Synthetizer/Ada-Synthetizer/doc/architecture.md

 ```

+Thank's to this interface, it is now possible to prepare ahead of time,  the event to play in the next prepared buffer.

-this interface is specified in the Open statement of the synthetizer.
+To use this Audit interface, pass the associated reference in the **Open** procedure of the synthetizer.

 ```
    --  open the synth device